nisan250/restful-web-service-nodejs/README.md

 # restful-web-service-nodejs
-in progress...an example of a RESTful web service API with Node.js and Express
+Example of a RESTful web service API with Node.js, Express and MongoDB